scala/docs.scala-lang/_overviews/toolkit/web-server-static.md

 {% endtab %}
 {% endtabs %}

-In the endpoint method the location is set to `"."`, telling the server that the files are available directly in the resources directory.
-In general, you can use any nested location within the resources directory, for instance you could opt for placing your HTML files in `static` directory inside the resources directory or use different directories to sort out files used by different endpoints.
+In the endpoint method, the location is set to `"."`, telling the server that the files are available directly in the resources directory.
+In general, you can use any nested location within the resources directory, for instance you could opt for placing your HTML files in the `static` directory inside the resources directory or using different directories to sort out files used by different endpoints.

 ## Running the example